AS-L-C/emotion-detection/README.md

 ## Running on Google Colab

-The notebook can be run directly in Google Colab.
+The notebook can be run directly in Google Colab with H100

 Open the notebook using the following link: